Continue reading on DataGuidance with:

 The Communications Service Proclamation

-The Communications Service Proclamation mandates the Ethiopian Communication Authority ('ECA') with a power to promote information security, data privacy, and protection.
-To this effect, the ECA is empowered to issue Directives in order to ensure that the interests of consumers of communication services are protected (Article 50(1) of the Communications Service Proclamation).
+The Communications Service Proclamation requires the 'telecommunications operators' to take all reasonable steps to ensure the confidentiality of their customers' communications.
+The Digital Identification Proclamation mandates the Ethiopian Communication Authority ('ECA') with the power to promote information security, data privacy, and protection and issue Directives in order to ensure that the interests of consumers of communication services are protected (Article 50(1) of the Communications Service Proclamation).

 The Computer Crime Proclamation